iPaulPro/palus/packages/indexer/README.md

 # Indexer

-This package provides a GraphQL indexer and generated operations for the Hey apps.
+This package provides a GraphQL indexer and generated operations for the Palus apps.

 ## Commands